PrimotionStudio/simple_shell/README.md

 ### Examples

-Here are a few examples of how to use the custom simple shell:
+Here are a few examples of how to use the simple shell:

 1. Running a simple command: